How Far Can the Self-Taught Programmer Go?

 This gave him a lifelong love of computer coding, but self-taught programming wouldn't have gotten him far by itself.
 He made up techniques as he went along, but there’s a lot to learn.
 Fortunately, he got into a top-ranked technology college, where he was able to turn a love into a career.

 A survey by Stack Overflow found that 69% of developers say they are “at least partly self-taught.”
 But what does “at least partly” mean?
 A developer who never studies a book in private or tries out a new programming language for fun would be a very dull developer.
 Programmers are “hackers,” in the old, honorable sense of the term.
 They experiment.
 They strike out on their own.
 A lot of them, like our high school student, started writing code before they ever took a course.
-But that doesn't mean they can get the whole way without training.
+But that doesn't mean they can get the whole way without training in coding classes and coding bootcamps.
 The report says that just 13% of the surveyed programmers said they were only self-taught.

 It's not just cranking out code